italovignoli/certification-prerequisites/README.md

 # LIBREOFFICE CERTIFICATION PRE-REQUISITES

 LibreOffice Certification is open to all qualified professionals, with an obvious preference for TDF Members and active project members.
-With the term qualified, we refer to people who have been or are involved in LibreOffice Migration or Training projects.
+With the term qualified, we refer to people who have been or are involved in LibreOffice migration or training projects, and are current members of The Document Foundation or another FOSS project.
 For non-qualified professionals, we provide an alternative path to LibreOffice Certification, which is outlined in detail in a specific paragraph.

 For the time being, LibreOffice Certification is free for everyone.
 On the other hand, The Document Foundation may decide at any time to ask for coverage of expenses incurred by the organization for the maintenance of the certification project.